Maintain Accountability When The Routine Changes

 No roommates or family members with you?
 Create a shared calendar with a friend or family member you can trust to hold you accountable.
 Better yet – make it a team effort and hold them accountable to their goals as well.

 Get Creative With Your At-Home Fitness Routine

-When you have full access to a gym and the grocery stores are fully stocked you can make your goals whatever you would like them to be.
-When most facilities are closed and the grocery stores are running low on some non-perishable items, we need to adjust our goals to suit the conditions.
+When you have full access to a gym and the grocery stores are fully stocked you can make your goals whatever you want.
+When most facilities are closed and the grocery stores are running low on some non-perishable items, you need to adjust your goals to suit the conditions.